Do you ever feel like you can’t compete with your rivals? Then I’ve got some good news for you:

 Bonus #1: BuiltWith

+You know what?
 Sometimes your competitors get ahead because they use better tools.

-It sounds basic, but it’s true.
+It sounds obvious, but it’s true.

 If you’ve ever wondered what technology your competitors use to build and sustain their website, you’ll love this tool.